kuco23/pokerlib/README.md

 ### HandParser
 This module helps with parsing hands.
-A hand usually consists of 2 dealt cards plus 5 on the board, and `HandParser` is optimized to work with up to 7 cards (otherwise flushes and straight flushes require some small additional work).
+A hand usually consists of 2 dealt cards plus 5 on the board, and `HandParser` is optimized to work with up to 7 cards (otherwise flushes and straights require some small additional work).
 A card is defined as a pair of two enums.
-All of the enums used are of `IntEnum` type, so you can also freely interchange them for integer.
+All of the enums used are of `IntEnum` type, so you can also freely interchange them for integers.
 Below is an example of how to construct two different hands and then compare them.

 ```python